webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Experienced-in-Armor.md

 ---
 aliases:
 - Experienced in Armor
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  - Abilities
+- Ability/Tier/Mid
-  - Abilitiesnabler
+- Ability/Categories/Meta
-type:
-  - Enabler
+- Ability/Categories/Protection
 ---

-# Experienced in Armor
+## Experienced in Armor

-**Type**: Enabler

 The cost reduction from your Practiced in Armor ability improves.
-You now reduce the Speed Effort cost for wearing armor by 2.
+You now reduce the Speed cost by 2.
+Enabler.

-This implies the [[Practiced-in-Armor]] ability is a pre-requisite.
-Therefore, you must have Practiced in order to take Experienced, and once you’ve taken Experienced you can’t switch out Practiced for a different ability.